Should you buy CBD lotions?

-Just as the term implies, CBD infused topicals are applied on top of the skin.
-To get the most out of a CBD topical, gently rub the product into your skin to ensure that it is absorbed.
-Let’s go over a couple of key variations between each type of topical before we get into the benefits of these products.
+CBD-infused topicals are applied on top of the skin.
+To get the most out of a CBD ointment or cream, gently rub the product into your skin to ensure that it is absorbed, especially if you are trying to get pain relief.

 There are essentially three different consistencies when it comes to CBD topicals.

 - Lotions and creams—these tend to be very similar in terms of ingredients and texture, although CBD creams often feel slightly thicker than hemp lotions.
 Products that fall under the cream and lotion category typically also include shea butter, aloe vera, and other nutrients to moisturize and restore the skin barrier.
 (Note that these ingredients can also be found in some other topicals as well, it just depends what kind you use).